Exile on Main St.: Accolades

 Its re-release has a highest normalised rating of 100 on Metacritic based on seven professional reviews, a distinction it shares with other re-releases such as London Calling by The Clash.
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
-In 2012, the album was inducted into the Grammy Hall of Fame.
-It was voted number 35 in the 3rd edition of English writer Colin Larkin's All Time Top 1000 Albums (2000).
+In 2012, it was inducted into the Grammy Hall of Fame.
+Tom Waits named it one of his favorite albums: "this is just a tree of life.
+This record is the watering hole.
+Keith Richards plays his ass off.
+This has the Checkerboard Lounge all over it."

 In popular culture

 The album and its title have been referenced several times in popular culture.

-The garage-trash noise-rock band Pussy Galore released a complete cover of the album, titled Exile on Main St., that reflected their own personal and musical interpretations of the songs, as opposed to paying tribute to the original sound.
-John Duffy of AllMusic rated the album three and a half out of five stars, and NME ranked it number 253 in "The 500 Greatest Albums of All Time".
+The garage-trash noise-rock band Pussy Galore released a complete cover of the album, titled Exile on Main St., that reflected their personal and musical interpretations of the songs, rather than paying tribute to the original sound.
+John Duffy of AllMusic rated their album three and a half out of five stars, and NME ranked it number 253 in "The 500 Greatest Albums of All Time".

 The British acid house group Alabama 3 titled its debut album Exile on Coldharbour Lane.
 Perhaps the most notable reference comes from indie singer/songwriter Liz Phair's debut album Exile in Guyville.
-Phair herself claimed the album to be a direct song-by-song "response" of sorts to Exile on Main St. Post-grunge band Matchbox Twenty paid homage to this album by titling their 2007 retrospective Exile on Mainstream.
+Phair claimed the album to be a direct song-by-song "response" of sorts to Exile on Main St. Post-grunge band Matchbox Twenty paid homage by titling their 2007 retrospective Exile on Mainstream.
 Industrial rock band Chemlab named the leading track from their album East Side Militia, "Exile on Mainline", in reference to the Rolling Stones album.

 The Departed, a 2006 film by Martin Scorsese, features a scene in which Bill Costigan mails Madolyn Madden an Exile on Main St jewel case containing an incriminating recording of Colin Sullivan conspiring with crime boss Frank Costello.
 The same film also uses the song "Let It Loose" from the album.
 On 31 October 2009, American rock band Phish covered Exile on Main St in its entirety as the "musical costume" for their Halloween show in Indio, California.
 The first episode of the fourth season of the Showtime program Californication is called "Exile on Main St".
 A later episode in the sixth season featured a guest character waking up next to her musician boyfriend who had died from an overdose in the night in room "1009," a reference to the lyrics of "Shine a Light".
 The same song was also played by Tim Minchin's character in the following episode.
 The first episode of the sixth season of the hit CW show Supernatural is titled "Exile on Main Street".